-3. UVA rays contribute to ageing while UVB rays contribute to skin burn.
+UVA rays contribute to ageing while UVB rays contribute to sun burn.
 Both are likely to cause skin cancer so you need to make sure your sunscreen provides protection against both.

-4. There are 2 types of sunscreen – Physical (also called Mineral/ Inorganic) and Chemical (Organic) Sunscreen.
+There are 2 types of sunscreen – Physical (also called Mineral/ Inorganic) and Chemical (Organic) Sunscreen.
 And they’re both equally good!

-Physical sunscreen has mineral ingredients like zinc oxide or titanium dioxide and it sits on top of the skin and deflects and scatter about 5-10% of the incoming UV rays.
+- Physical sunscreens have mineral UV blockers like zinc oxide and titanium dioxide and it sits on top of the skin and deflects and scatter about 5-10% of the incoming UV rays.
 While the rest of it is converted into heat and released from the skin.
 These sunscreens tend to leave a white cast and aren’t cosmetically elegant.

 - Chemical sunscreens have organic UV filters such as Octinoxate, Octisalate, Oxybenzone, Avobenzone, Uvinul A, Uvinul T, etc that change the UV rays into heat and then release it from the skin.
-Hence providing sun protection.

-5. How much do I need to apply?
+5. How much SUNSCREEN do I need to apply?